 At the same time, the Real Estate (Regulation and Development) Act, 2016 (RERA) has dramatically altered how these schemes work, ensuring greater transparency and protection for homebuyers.

-In this beginner’s guide, we will explore what a subvention scheme is, how it works, the different types (including builder subvention scheme, bank subvention scheme, and even government-backed initiatives like the interest subvention scheme for exporters RBI or the interest subvention scheme for MSME), and finally, how RERA has changed the dynamics of real estate financing.
+In this beginner’s guide, we will explore what a subvention scheme is, how it works, the different types (including builder subvention scheme, bank subvention scheme, and even government-backed initiatives like the interest subvention scheme for exporters, RBI, or the interest subvention scheme for MSME), and finally, how RERA has changed the dynamics of real estate financing.

 In simple terms, a subvention scheme is a financial arrangement where a third party (often the builder, government, or bank) pays a portion of the interest on a loan taken by the borrower.
 The main aim is to reduce the financial stress on the buyer during the initial stages of loan repayment.